Jasig/ssp-data-importer/README.md

 $> $JAVA_HOME/bin/jar -xf ../lib/ssp-data-importer-impl-${version}.jar logback.xml
 ```

 Or if you are using a JRE which doesn't include the `jar` utility, you can unzip that jar file using your environment's standard zip management tools.
+E.g. `unzip` on Linux.
+Or on Windows take a copy of the jar file, rename it to end in `.zip`, and then extract the `logback.xml` file/s using Windows Explorer.

 Edit the extracted file to suit your needs.
 The Logback project has thorough [documentation](http://logback.qos.ch/manual/configuration.html).
 Or contact the [ssp-user](https://wiki.jasig.org/display/JSG/ssp-user) mailing list with questions.